SeriousBug/libheif-node-dy/README.md

 Native HEIC/HEIF image decoding and information, using dynamically linked [libheif](https://github.com/strukturag/libheif).
 Supports converting HEIC to JPEG, PNG, and other formats when combined with [Sharp](https://sharp.pixelplumbing.com/).

-This package dynamically links against libheif, and you must separately have it installed.
+This package dynamically links against libheif.
+You must have libheif and its headers installed yourself.
+It is widely available on most platforms:

+- Debian, Ubuntu: Install `libheif1 libheif-dev`
+- ArchLinux, EndeavourOS: `libheif`
+- Alpine Linux: `libheif-dev`
+- MacOS (Homebrew): `libheif`

 ## Usage